Tariffs and regulations

-The customs rate is a two-column tariff based on the Harmonized System.
-Most duties are ad valorem (per cent), based on the GATT Valuation Code (approximately CIF value - Incoterms 2000).
-MFN rate applies to Australian goods.
+The customs rate is a two-column tariff based on the Harmonised System.
+Most duties are ad valorem (per cent), based on the General Agreement on Tariffs and Trade (GATT) Valuation Code (approximately cost, insurance and freight (CIF) value - Incoterms 2000).
+Most favoured nation (MFN) rate applies to Australian goods.

-Most imports from the non-EU countries are subject to rates of duty ranging from nil to 15 per cent, with the average rate around five per cent.
+Most imports from the non-European Union (EU) countries are subject to rates of duty ranging from nil to 15 per cent, with the average rate around five per cent.

 For more information contact the Customs Administration of the Czech Republic.